scottpeterman/ttpbuilder/README.md

 ## Introduction

-TTP Builder is a Python-based GUI application built using PyQt6 that facilitates the creation and management of Text-based Template Parsing (TTP) templates.
+TTP Builder is a Python-based GUI application built using PyQt6 that facilitates the creation and testing of Text-based Template Parsing (TTP) templates.
 TTP Builder offers a seamless user experience for network engineers familiar with TTP, TextFSM, and Genie.

 ## Features